 I'm not sure any of that was quicker than writing the logic one'self, but its nice having it in the functoids.

-There appears to be a hotfix for the bit of the API they forgot to write:
+There appears to be a hotfix for the bit of the API they

 FIX: You cannot remove an application ID after you create it by using a database functoid in BizTalk Server 2004